$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Aspects of the LCSR determination of the form factors

 To this end we would like to discuss the consistent handling of the projection onto the structures $P_i^\mu$ \eqref{eq:Vprojectors}.
 First, we note that for the \eom to be satisfied the projection on the Lorentz structures ought to be handled consistently for all structures appearing in \eqref{eq:eom_corr}.
 For $P_{2,3}^\mu$ extra care is in order, see e.g.~discussion in \cite{Dimou:2012un}, since $q \! \cdot \! (p+p_B) = p_B^2 - m_V^2 $ equals $m_B^2 - m_V^2$ only if $p_B^2$ is on-shell.
 Hence in the computation the following projectors ought to be used

 which we denote by a lower case $p$.
-The important point is that these projectors are transverse $q \cdot p_i = 0$ in the off-shell case.
-We should add that the actual effect on the standard tensor and vector form factors due to the use of $p_{2,3}^\mu$ or $P_{2,3}^\mu$ is rather small (numerically around $2\%$) since the the sum rule assures by construction that $p_B^2 \simeq m_B^2$.
+The important point is that these projectors are transverse $q \cdot p_i = 0$ even in the case where $p_B^2 \neq m_B^2$ (off-shell).
+We should add that the actual effect on the standard tensor and vector FFs due to the difference of using either $p_{2,3}^\mu$ or $P_{2,3}^\mu$ is rather small (numerically around $2\%$) since the the sum rule aims at imposing $p_B^2 \simeq m_B^2$ by construction.
 The latter might be taken as a measure of the quality of the sum rule.
 See also the discussion on the optimisation of the Borel parameter given in appendix \ref{app:borel}.